 Example – Repsol: an identity based on a vision

-Repsol had the opportunity to become the admired model for a revitalised dynamic and democratic Spain.
+Repsol had the opportunity to become the admired model for a revitalized dynamic and democratic Spain.
 Repsol could become and be seen as the new Spain’s industrial and commercial flagship.
 This was the vision that was presented to and agreed by the board.
 The naming structure and visual identity followed from this brief.
-The name INH was abandoned in favour of one of the brands, Repsol, and a corporate identity structure was adopted in order to give the organisation strength and coherence.
+The name INH was abandoned in favour of one of the brands, Repsol, and a corporate identity structure was adopted in order to give the organization strength and coherence.
 A new design scheme was part of the programme of change.

 Developing the identity: